astropy/astropy-bot/README.md

 linked to different GitHub accounts, and for each account or organization, it has a unique ID.
 You can find out this ID by going to **Your installations** and then clicking on the settings box next to the account where you have a test repository you want to interact with.
-The URL of the page you go to will look
+The URL of the page you go to will contain the Installation ID and look like:
-like:

     https://github.com/settings/installations/36238